mishaal31/mishaal31/README.md

 ## About Me
-Hello, I'm Mishaal.
+Hi!
+I'm Mishaal.

-Here, I share my projects, explore different technologies, and continue improving through hands-on practice.
+Welcome to my profile, a place where I develop projects, learn new skills, and challenge myself with programming.

 ## What I Do
 I am a Computer Science student experimenting with different areas of technology.
 I enjoy building software that solves problems, combining logic with creativity, and improving my skills through practical projects.